tushar2016sharma/NGS_forked/scSNViz/README.md

 ## Introduction
 The scSNViz script provides a comprehensive visualization of single cell-specific expressed SNVs (sceSNVs) by mapping them onto a dimensionally reduced representation of the data (e.g., UMAP, t-SNE, or PCA, depending on the selected technique).
-It generates a series of plots that represent the basic statistics and properties of the SNVs in the dataset. scSNViz integrates existing packages, including Seurat, Slingshot, and scType.
+It generates a series of plots that represent the basic statistics and properties of the SNVs in the dataset. scSNViz integrates existing packages, including Seurat, Slingshot, scType, and CopyKat.

 ## Input
 The script requires two inputs: